-By Grit Alone aims to be Dead Space in VR and we interviewed the studio to learn more about this upcoming action horror game.
+By Grit Alone aims to be Dead Space in VR, and we interviewed the studio to learn more about the action horror game before today's launch on Quest.

 Revealed at the UploadVR Summer Showcase in June, By Grit Alone is a new narrative-driven VR horror shooter set in the "Bermuda Triangle of space."
 Taking the anthology approach with different writing talents like Antony Johnston (Dead Space, Resident Evil Village) and Emma Beeby (Judge Dredd, Doctor Who), you'll explore a graveyard of abandoned starships in a fight for survival.